alinex/node-exec/README.md

 <!-- {.hidden-small} -->

-This module should be used to call external commands.
-It is an extended wrapper arround the core `process.spawn` command.
+This module may be used to call external commands.
+It is an extended wrapper arround the core `process.spawn` command or runs them on a remote machine through SSH.
 It's benefits are:

+- fully configurable
 - automatic error control
 - automatic retry in case of error
-- completely adjustable
+- prioritized calls with load control
 - supports remote execution
-- pipes between processes (comes later)
-- detachable execution (comes later)

 > It is one of the modules of the [Alinex Namespace](https://alinex.github.io/code.html)
 > following the code standards defined in the [General Docs](https://alinex.github.io/develop).